Policy: US Federal Student aid (direct loan program) satisfactory academic progress

 - Under Australian Government legislation Student Visa holders are expected to complete their program within the timeframe given on their Confirmation of Enrolment (CoE).

-- Withdrawal from a course or courses affects a student's eligibility for US Financial Aid if it means that they will not complete their program within the maximum timeframe for completion.
+- Withdrawal from a course or courses affects a student's eligibility for Federal Aid if it means that they will not complete their program within the maximum timeframe for completion.

-- Withdrawal from a course or courses affects a student's eligibility for US Financial Aid if it means that they are not enrolled in at least 50% load for that teaching period.
+- Withdrawal from a course or courses affects a student's eligibility for Federal Aid if it means that they are not enrolled in at least 50% load for that teaching period.

-- Students who have received approval to reduce their study load in one or more semesters are required to complete their program requirements within 150% of the duration of their program to remain eligible to receive US Financial Aid.
+- Students approved to reduce their study load in one or more semesters are required to complete their program requirements within 150% of the published duration of their program to remain eligible to receive Federal Aid.

-- Incomplete grades (DA, PX, RP, IP, KU, WF, WA) are included in the calculation of the maximum timeframe, however they are not included in the calculation of academic standing until such time as a grade is awarded.
-Any outstanding grades must be finalised within six months of the incomplete grade being awarded.
+- Incomplete grades (DA, PX, RP, KU, WF, WA) are included in the calculation of the maximum timeframe, however they are not included in the calculation of academic standing until such time as a grade is awarded.
+Any outstanding grades are finalised within six months of the incomplete grade being awarded.

-- A US Financial Aid student may repeat a course as per the ANU Academic Progress Rule so long as they are not in breach of this policy.
+- A Federal Aid student may repeat a course as per the ANU Academic Progress Rule so long as they are not in breach of this policy.
 The repeated course is counted in the maximum timeframe calculations.

-Progress Requirements for Postgraduate Research Students to continue eligibility for US Financial Aid
+Progress Requirements for Postgraduate Research Students to continue eligibility for Federal Aid

 - The University's Financial Aid Administrator (FAA) monitors milestones for research students to ensure they are on track to complete within 150% of the standard program duration.

-- If the student's milestones are not yet complete the FAA contacts the College to determine whether the student is progressing satisfactorily.
+- If the student's milestones are not complete the College informs the FAA of whether the student is progressing satisfactorily.

 Financial Aid Warning, Probation and Suspension for Unsatisfactory Progress